William Henry Harrison: Tecumseh and Tippecanoe

 Indian resistance to American expansion came to a head, with the leadership of Shawnee brothers Tecumseh and Tenskwatawa ("The Prophet"), in a conflict that became known as Tecumseh's War.
-Tenskwatawa convinced the tribes that they would be protected by the Great Spirit and no harm could befall them if they rose up against the settlers.
+Tenskwatawa convinced the tribes that they would be protected by the Great Spirit and that no harm could befall them if they rose up against the settlers.
 He encouraged resistance by telling the tribes to pay white traders only half of what they owed and to give up all the white man's ways, including their clothing, muskets, and especially whiskey.
 Harrison received word of the resistance through spies he had placed within the tribes, and asked Madison to fund military preparations.
 Madison dragged his feet, and Harrison attempted to negotiate, sending a letter to Tecumseh saying, "Our Blue Coats (U.S. Army soldiers) are more numerous than you can count, and our hunting shirts (volunteer militiamen) are like the leaves of the forests or the grains of sand on the Wabash."

 In August 1810, Tecumseh led 400 warriors down the Wabash River to meet with Harrison in Vincennes.
 They were dressed in war paint, and their sudden appearance at first frightened the soldiers at Vincennes.
 The leaders of the group were escorted to Grouseland, where they met Harrison.
 Tecumseh berated the condescending Harrison repeatedly, and insisted that the Fort Wayne Treaty was illegitimate, arguing that one tribe could not sell land without the approval of the other tribes.
 He asked Harrison to nullify it and warned that Americans should not attempt to settle the lands sold in the treaty.
 Tecumseh informed Harrison that he had threatened to kill the chiefs who signed the treaty if they carried out its terms and that his confederation of tribes was growing rapidly.
 Harrison said that the individual tribes were the owners of the land and could sell it as they wished.
 He rejected Tecumseh's claim that all the Indians formed one nation and said that each tribe could have separate relations with the United States if they chose to do so.
 Harrison argued that the Great Spirit would have made all the tribes speak one language if they were to be one nation.